moonrepo/schematic/README.md

 - Beautiful parsing and validation errors (powered by [miette](https://crates.io/crates/miette)).
 - Generates schemas that can be rendered to TypeScript types, JSON schemas, and more!

-> This crate was built specifically for [moon](https://github.com/moonrepo/moon), and many of the
-> design decisions are based around that project and its needs.
-Because of that, this crate is quite
-> opinionated and won't change heavily.

-## Usage

-Define a struct and derive the `Config` trait.
+Define a struct or enum and derive the `Config` trait.

 ```rust
 use schematic::Config;